 Getting to know your local farmers and food suppliers can bring insight to what you put on your plate.
 With reports on food counterfeit increasing in recent years, it’s yet another reminder that as consumers we need to watch our backs...this time against food fraud.

-If you’re interested in this topic, please leave a comment below as I plan to do a follow-up on this article: Food Investment: Eat Local Tips and List Of Local Farmers.
-I’ll share some simple tips as well as a compilation of local farmers by province.
+If you’re interested in this topic, check out my follow-up post on how to get real food for less.
+I shared some simple tips as well as a compilation of local farmers by province.

 For now, here’s my take: nutritious food is a health investment.
 I spend selectively on the non-essentials so I can allocate more of my capital towards nutritious food, which is a daily essential.